What are multiple pools?

 - If a manual change is done to the license file – OpenLM will actively restart the license server, in order to read the updated license information from that license server.

 The OpenLM Broker needs to be installed on the license server machine.
-Please refer to this document.

 The OpenLM Broker needs to access the FlexLM Options file on the license manager of interest.
 Please refer to the paragraph “LICENSE SERVER – VENDORS” on the same document.
 Please note that accessing the FlexLM Options file will require a license for the OpenLM Options file management extension.